10.0 COMMITTEES AND SERVICE APPOINTMENTS

 Advisory to the International Studies Director and Director of Study Abroad in curriculum development, study abroad program development, annual and long-rang program planning, budgeting and publicity.

 - Director of Study Abroad

 - International Students Advisor

-- 6-9 faculty members representing the three academic areas and serving staggered, renewable, two-year terms, selected by the continuing members of IPAC.
+- 6 faculty members with at least one from each of the three academic areas and serving staggered, two-year terms, selected by the FWDC.

 - 2 Students, one-year terms (appointed by VCSA)

 Recommendations to: Directors of International Studies and Study Abroad